available for purchase

 We value diversity, community engagement, collective decision-making, transparent communication, and mentorship.

 Reason for Being: To Inspire Human Connection and Affect Social Change

-Over the past 16 seasons, Company One Theatre has produced and mounted over 60 plays.
-Our artistic programming has consistently been praised by the local and national media, and has been the recipient of 12 Elliot Norton Awards and 10 Independent Reviewers of New England Awards since 2007.
+Rooted in uplifting oft-unheard voices, Company One’s continued innovations in production and their commitment to creativity have established them as an inspired, inventive voice in the Boston theatre community and beyond.
+Our artistic programming has consistently been praised by the local and national media, and has been the recipient of 18 Elliot Norton Awards and 10 Independent Reviewers of New England Awards since 2007.
 Our Education Programs have received the Mass Cultural Council’s Gold Star Award.
 In 2011, Company One received a National Theatre Company Grant from the American Theatre Wing (The Tony Awards) calling us “One of the most inspiring and innovative theatre companies on our national landscape.”

-In their annual Best Of issue, Boston Magazine named us 2015’s “Best Fringe Theatre Company,” an honor we we’re awarded by DigBoston in 2014, too.
-In 2013 we were awarded an Official Resolution by the Boston City Council for “Your countless contributions to Boston’s Art community and dedication to diversifying arts and theater in Boston,” as well as being named “Boston’s Best Theatre” by the Improper Bostonian.
+In their annual Best Of issue, Boston Magazine named us “Best Fringe Theatre Company,” in both 2015 and 2017, an honor we were awarded by DigBoston in 2014 as well.
+In 2013 we were awarded an Official Resolution by the Boston City Council for “Your countless contributions to Boston’s Art community and dedication to diversifying arts and theater in Boston.”
+We have also been named “Boston’s Best Theatre” by the Improper Bostonian multiple times.

 In a recent review by WBUR/NPR, Company One Theatre’s unique audience demographics were praised: “You sense, at a Company One production, that the troupe is reaching out to audiences that other theaters aren’t, particularly young audiences.
 And the laughter that you hear… sounds like a new generation learning to love the theater.”

 Season 16: 2014-2015

 Den of Thieves